EXCLUSIVE: WHO Chief Names New Team of Directors – Mostly Familiar Faces

 Meg Doherty, who formerly headed the HIV Department, has meanwhile, been named as director of the department of Science, Research, Evidence and Quality for Health, under the new Chief Scientist, Dr Sylvie Briand.

-Tereza Kaseva in her role as TB department chief.
+Tereza Kaseva in her previous role as TB department chief.

-Meanwhile, Pascal Allotey has been named director of two major departments that remain distinct in name, at least for now.
-Those are: the newly merged WHO Department of Maternal, Newborn, Adolescent and Child Health; Healthy Ageing, and Sexual and Reproductive Health.
-She is also slated to lead the Human Reproduction Programme, a long-time WHO-hosted joint initiative with UNFP, UNFPA and UNICEF.
+Meanwhile, Pascale Allotey has been named director of two major departments that remain distinct in name, at least for now.
+Those include the new WHO Department of Maternal, Newborn, Adolescent and Child Health; Healthy Ageing, and Sexual and Reproductive Health, a merger of three former teams.
+Allotey is also slated to lead the Human Reproduction Programme, a WHO-hosted joint initiative with the UN Development Programme (UNDP), the UN Population Fund (UNFPA) and UNICEF, the UN Children’s Fund.

 WHO Organization, as of January 2025, boasted 10 divisions and nearly 60 departments.

-In the Division of Health Emergencies, where retiring Executive Director Mike Ryan is being replaced by Dr Chikwe Ihekweazu, five department directors have been named.
+In the third new programme division of Health Emergencies Preparedness and Response, where Chikwe Ihekweazu has replaced the retiring Executive Director Mike Ryan is being replaced by, five department directors have been named.

 Those named include: Altaf Sadrudin Musani, as director of Humanitarian and Disaster Management; Nedret Emiroglu, a long-time WHO European office figure as director of Pandemic and Epidemic Management; Stella Chungong, former director of Health Security Preparedness, now morphed into the Department of Health Emergency Preparedness.